Inobrodib [ino-bro-dib

 The science behind inobrodib

-Inobrodib is a small molecule inhibitor drug, developed by CellCentric from initial chemical hits, through to an optimised compound and onto a clinical candidate.
+Inobrodib is a small molecule inhibitor drug, developed by CellCentric from initial chemical hits, through to an optimized compound and onto a clinical candidate.

-Inhibiting p300/CBP impacts the expression of key cancers
+Inhibiting p300/CBP impacts the expression of key cancer drivers

 Inobrodib displaces p300/CBP, and as a result, impacts the expression of key cancer driving genes.
-MYC and IRF4 are significantly affected by p300/CBP inhibition.
-They are important in progression of haematological malignancies. p300/CBP inhibition also impacts the androgen receptor expression, which is critical in late stage prostate cancer, and the immune checkpoint protein PDL1.
+MYC and IRF4 in particular are significantly affected by p300/CBP inhibition.
+They are important in progression of hematological malignancies. p300/CBP inhibition also impacts the androgen receptor expression, which is critical in late-stage prostate cancer.

 An oral treatment for real world settings